Rapunzel: Animated television media

 The American television animated anthology series, Happily Ever After: Fairy Tales for Every Child (1995-2000), the classic story is retold with a full African-American cast and set in New Orleans.
 The episode starred Tisha Campbell-Martin as Rapunzel, Whoopi Goldberg as Zenobia the Hoodoo Diva, Meshach Taylor as the Woodcutter, Hazelle Goodman as the Woodcutter's Wife, Donald Fullilove as Friend #1, and Tico Wells as Friend #2.

-Episode Rapunzel from Wolves, Witches and Giants (1995–99), season 1 episode 8.

-German animated series Simsala Grimm (1999-2010), season 1 episode 8.

-The music video of Mary (2004) by the Scissor Sisters features a spoof of the fairy tale animated by Don Bluth.

-In the Mattel cartoon Ever After High (2013–2017), features Rapunzel's has two daughters: Holly O'Hair and Poppy O'Hair.
+The Mattel cartoon Ever After High (2013–2017), features Rapunzel's identical twin daughters: Holly and Poppy O'Hair.

 Tangled: The Series (2017–2020) is a 2D animated TV show based on Disney Animation's computer animated musical feature film Tangled.
 Mandy Moore and Zachary Levi reprise their roles of Rapunzel and Eugene Fitzherbert.
 A new main character named Cassandra appears, who is Rapunzel's feisty lady-in-waiting, and later revealed to be Mother Gothel's biological daughter.
-The series has a feature-length movie titled Tangled: Before Ever After released in 2017.

-In one episode of Happy Tree Friends (1999–2016) entitled Dunce Upon a Time, Petunia has very long hair that Giggles uses to slide down on as a brief Rapunzel reference.

 The Japanese anime series Grimm's Fairy Tale Classics (1987–1989) features the tale in its second season.
-It gives more spotlight to Rapunzel's parents, who are the local blacksmith and his wife, and it makes the witch more openly villainous.